 My coverage of Claire and Tom’s wedding day began with Claire at Halton House, photographing as she had her hair and makeup done.
 Halton House has a magnificent staircase, so I captured a photo of Claire and her Dad walking down it as they made their way down it on the way to their wedding car.

-The Church service at St Mary’s in Wendover.
+The Church service was at St Mary’s in Wendover.
 Claire and Tom’s nephews began the wedding procession one walking down the other being carried holding signs “Uncle Tom, Here comes Auntie Claire” and “Don’t worry ladies we’re still single!”.
 The service was lovely and very relaxed.
 The priest presented Claire and Tom with a bottle of bubbly and a pair of glasses so they could have a celebratory drink during the ceremony, which was a unique touch.

 RAF Halton House wedding reception

-At the end of the meal, there was a brief dry spell so I grabbed the newlyweds and we head outside for a few photos in the grounds using Halton House as the background.
-It was very windy and cold so we didn’t stay out long but I’m so glad we found an opportunity for some portraits outside.
+At the end of the meal, there was a brief dry spell, so I grabbed the newlyweds and we head outside for a few photos in the grounds using Halton House as the background.
+It was very windy and cold so we didn’t stay out long, but I’m so glad we found an opportunity for some portraits outside.

 Claire and Tom had chosen “Die A Happy Man” by Thomas Rhett as their first dance song and then Claire had a Father-Daughter dance with her dad before everyone else joined the dancefloor.

 As it was such a wet and windy day, we had thrown no confetti.
 I suggested to the couple that we could gather all their guests on the dance floor for a confetti shot in the evening.
 I’m so glad I did as it was a lovely way to end my coverage of their wedding day.